ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-on-arm-part1.md

 Before you try it with SIMD enabled, first try it without.

-To do that, you need to pass a define to the compiler to instruct Eigen to disable vectorization, `-DEIGEN_DONT_VECTORIZE`.
+To do that, you need to pass a define to the compiler to instruct Eigen to disable vectorization: `-DEIGEN_DONT_VECTORIZE`.

 Compile the program using: